-- the impact of COVID-19 on our business, operations and cash flows; - continued price and margin erosion as a result of increased competition in the microwave transmission industry; - the impact of the volume, timing, and customer, product, and geographic mix of our product orders; - our ability to meet financial covenant requirements which could impact, among other things, our liquidity; - the timing of our receipt of payment for products or services from our customers; - our ability to meet projected new product development dates or anticipated cost reductions of new products; - our suppliers' inability to perform and deliver on time as a result of their financial condition, component shortages, the effects of COVID-19 or other supply chain constraints; - customer acceptance of new products; - the ability of our subcontractors to timely perform; - weakness in the global economy affecting customer spending; - retention of our key personnel; - our ability to manage and maintain key customer relationships; - uncertain economic conditions in the telecommunications sector combined with operator and supplier consolidation; - our failure to protect our intellectual property rights or defend against intellectual property infringement claims by others; - the results of our restructuring efforts; - the ability to preserve and use our net operating loss carryforwards; - the effects of currency and interest rate risks;
+- the impact of COVID-19 on our business, operations and cash flows; - continued price and margin erosion as a result of increased competition in the microwave transmission industry; - our ability to realize the anticipated benefits of any proposed or recent acquisitions within the anticipated timeframe or at all, including the risk that proposed or recent acquisitions will not be integrated successfully; - the impact of the volume, timing, and customer, product, and geographic mix of our product orders; - our ability to meet financial covenant requirements which could impact, among other things, our liquidity; - the timing of our receipt of payment for products or services from our customers; - our ability to meet projected new product development dates or anticipated cost reductions of new products; - our suppliers' inability to perform and deliver on time as a result of their financial condition, component shortages, the effects of COVID-19 or other supply chain constraints; - customer acceptance of new products; - the ability of our subcontractors to timely perform; - continued weakness in the global economy affecting customer spending; - retention of our key personnel; - our ability to manage and maintain key customer relationships; - uncertain economic conditions in the telecommunications sector combined with operator and supplier consolidation; - our failure to protect our intellectual property rights or defend against intellectual property infringement claims by others; - the results of our restructuring efforts; - the ability to preserve and use our net operating loss carryforwards; - the effects of currency and interest rate risks;

-- the effects of current and future government regulations, including the effects of current restrictions on various commercial and economic activities in response to the COVID-19 pandemic; - general economic conditions, including uncertainty regarding the timing, pace and extent of an economic recovery in the United States and other countries where we conduct business; - the conduct of unethical business practices in developing countries; - the impact of political turmoil in countries where we have significant business; - the impact of tariffs, the adoption of trade restrictions affecting our products or suppliers, a United States withdrawal from or significant renegotiation of trade agreements, the occurrence of trade wars, the closing of border crossings, and other changes in trade regulations or relationships; - our ability to meet financial covenant requirements which could impact, among other things, our liquidity; and - our ability to implement our stock repurchase program or the extent to which it enhances long-term stockholder value.
+- the effects of current and future government regulations, including the effects of current restrictions on various commercial and economic activities in response to the COVID-19 pandemic; - general economic conditions, including uncertainty regarding the timing, pace and extent of an economic recovery in the United States and other countries where we conduct business; - the conduct of unethical business practices in developing countries; - the impact of political turmoil in countries where we have significant business; - the impact of tariffs, the adoption of trade restrictions affecting our products or suppliers, a United States withdrawal from or significant renegotiation of trade agreements, the occurrence of trade wars, the closing of border crossings, and other changes in trade regulations or relationships; and - our ability to implement our stock repurchase program or that it will enhance long-term stockholder value.

 Other factors besides those listed here could also adversely affect us.
 See "Item 1A.
-Risk Factors" in our fiscal 2021 Annual Report on Form 10-K filed with the SEC on August 25, 2021 for more information regarding factors that may cause our results to differ materially from those expressed or implied by the forward-looking statements contained in this Quarterly Report on Form 10-Q.
+Risk Factors" in our fiscal 2022 Annual Report on Form 10-K filed with the SEC on September 14, 2022 for more information regarding factors that may cause our results to differ materially from those expressed or implied by the forward-looking statements contained in this Quarterly Report on Form 10-Q.